-You’ve reached the summit of Pincushion Mountain when you see a Canadian flag flying proudly near the rocky edge!
+When you see a Canadian flag flying proudly near a rocky ledge, you’ve reached the summit of Pincushion Mountain!
 The summit isn’t actually the highest point of the hike, but it offers the best views because it’s so exposed.
 You can even see as far south as the mountain peaks around Penticton!
 While you’re at the summit, see if you can spot the sleeping dragon across the lake (hint: it’s in the mountains).

 There are lots of rocky outcroppings at the summit which are fun to explore!
 There’s also a picnic table where you can enjoy a quick refuel.
 We’ve never actually used the picnic table, but Jacob and I are well acquainted with the rocks surrounding it which is where we’ve always taken our breaks.